 Here’s how to move forward:

-- Submit your petition with complete documentation.
+- File your petition with all necessary documents.